nephlm/book/README.md

 ### Rename

-Folders and scenes can be created with float order numbers.
+Folders and scenes must be created as file starting with a number.
+This number may be an integer or decimal number.

 ```
-$ book new ~/Documetns/my_novel/outline/1-chapter/1.5-scene.md
+$ book new ~/Documents/my_novel/outline/1-chapter/1.5-scene.md
 ```
-Rename will rename all the folders and scenes to integer order numbers to keep everything orderly.
+Rename will rename all the folders and scenes with integer order numbers to keep everything orderly.
+It will also use the title from the file metadata during the rename.
 ```
 $ book rename ~/Documetns/my_novel/outline/1-chapter/1.5-scene.md
 ```